-EERC's recent work on credential quality consists of four projects outlined below.
+EERC's recent work on credential quality consists of five projects outlined below.

 Non-degree Credentials Blog Series